fragcastle/fragcastle.github.com/_posts/2012-12-28-impactjs-with-cocoonjs.md

 ![CocoonJS](/assets/site/img/posts/impactjs-with-cocoonjs/cocoonjs.png)

 To start with, we've picked CocoonJS.
 I'd heard the [Lost Decade Games](http://www.lostdecadegames.com/) guys talk about it before so it seemed as good a place to start as any.
-(FYI, we are not affiliated with CocoonJS)
+(FYI, we are not affiliated with CocoonJS, or ImpactJS)

 According to Ludei:

 > CocoonJS is a platform that allows developers to deploy, accelerate, and monetize their JavaScript HTML5 games on the App store and Google Play.

+So....
+What does that mean?

 The way it works is that you zip up your JS app and CocoonJS will act as a translation layer that converts canvas operations to native GPU calls on the respective platforms.
-There are two main servics that they offer; their [Launcher](http://wiki.ludei.com/cocoonjs:launcherapp) mobile apps and their [Cloud Compiler](http://wiki.ludei.com/cocoonjs:cloud).
+There are two main services that they offer; their [Launcher](http://wiki.ludei.com/cocoonjs:launcherapp), and [Cloud Compiler](http://wiki.ludei.com/cocoonjs:cloud).
 The Launcher apps run on your android or iOS devices, will download your app via FTP and compile it on-the-fly.
-The Cloud Compiler is the real deal that does the same thing as the launcher, but the result is an APK for Android and an XCode project for iOS.
+The Cloud Compiler is the real deal that does the same thing as the launcher, but the result is an APK for Android and an XCode project for iOS - yeah, you can't get away from xcode if you want to make an iOS app.

 ## The bad